Quickstart: Your Personal AI OS in 30 Minutes

 openclaw configure --provider ollama

-Recommendation for students: Start with Option C (GitHub Copilot) if you have a .edu email (free or discounted).
-Otherwise use Option A (Anthropic API) — $5 will last weeks during class.
+Recommendation for students: Start with Option C (GitHub Copilot) if you have a .edu email (free student plan or discount available).
+Otherwise use Option A (Anthropic API) โ $5 will last weeks during class.

 Step 1: Install OpenClaw (5 minutes)